CLOSE X

 We visited Lubbock Uncorked, the annual Wine ‘n Dine festival in the city’s American Windmill Museum (the largest in the world with 160 windmills inside and outside).
 Tasting stations featured only High Plains Texas wines, which were generally impressive, particularly the Tempranillo, Malbec and Cabernet Sauvignon.

-Our favorite museum in Lubbock was Silent Wings, located at the site of a former Army Air Field where glider pilots were trained for World War 2 duty between 1942 and 1945.
+Our favorite museum in Lubbock is Silent Wings, at the site of a former Army Air Field where glider pilots were trained for World War 2 duty between 1942 and 1945.

 gliders and other aircraft in a museumin the Texas panhandle